 To see if the Town will vote to raise and appropriate the sum of Ninety-Thousand Dollars (\$90,000.00) to be added to the existing Fire Department Self Contained Breathing Apparatus (SCBA) and Turnout Gear Capital Reserve Fund previously established and to name the Board of Selectmen as agents to expend from said fund.
+This sum shall come from the unassigned fund balance.
 This is a special warrant article.
-(Majority vote required) (Recommended by the Board of Selectmen) (Recommended by the Budget Committee) (Estimated \$0.02 impact per \$1,000 on the tax rate).
+(Majority vote required) (Recommended by the Board of Selectmen) (Recommended by the Budget Committee) (No impact on the tax rate).